 "Urinary output decreases with dehydration," explains Modabber.
 "The kidneys (through urine output) are the body's way of optimizing our hydration state—it can hang on to water in times of early dehydration and can also excrete water when in excess."

-But if your kidneys are working in overtime for too long, and on top of that, don’t receive the adequate amount of water to flush out the extra waste in the body, they will be in a world of hurt, according to the National Kidney Foundation.
-The lack of water can cause this waste to clog your kidneys, resulting in kidney stones and urinary tract infections.
-If you’re frequently dehydrated, you’re at a heightened risk of developing kidney disease, kidney failure, or low kidney function.
+But if your kidneys are working in overtime for too long—and on top of that, don't receive the adequate amount of water to flush out the extra waste in your body—they will be in a world of hurt, according to the National Kidney Foundation.
+This lack of water can cause waste to clog your kidneys, resulting in everything from urinary tract infections to more serious issues.
+If you're frequently dehydrated, you're at a heightened risk of developing kidney disease, kidney failure, or low kidney function.